openmetaverse/fig-virtualworldsim/meetings/readme.md

 # General Resources

-See [OMF Resources](https://github.com/open-mv/foundation) for additional information related to any SIG in O3DE.
+See [OMF Resources](https://github.com/open-mv/foundation) for additional information related to any FIG in OMF.

 # Licensing